 Do I really have to include a disclosure every time?

 You really do.
 As mentioned above, it’s the law and (at least if you’re a US blogger), you can be fined by the FTC for non-compliance.
 Additionally, many affiliate networks require that you disclose your relationship because they know it’s the law.
 The FTC could actually fine the companies as well, so the companies want to make sure you comply.
 Otherwise, it’s no fun for everyone involved.

 Plus you don’t want to be appearing to try to mislead or defraud your readers.
 You know you need to be disclosing, so continue to build that trust with your readers by being transparent.
 Additionally, including disclosures makes it clear that you are up to date with blogging and advertising laws.
 Which also makes you more trustworthy!
 (See how that works?)
 So I know including a disclosure can be awkward and maybe mess with the flow of your blog post or your social media posts, but you just need to do it.
 No ifs, ands or buts!

 If you found today’s post helpful, then I want to let you know about a FREE webinar I’ll be doing this week.
 I’ll be a guest over on Elle Chat, hosted by Lauren from Elle & Co.
 Lauren hosts amazing and super informative weekly webinars on her blog and I’m so excited to be joining her.
 We’ll be talking about Legally Protected Your Online Business.
 You can sign up now and start asking questions on the webinar page.
 Then I’ll be joining Lauren for the chat this Thursday – you can catch us live or on the replay!
 Hope to see you there – click below to sign up!
-(PS – The webinar is over but you can learn all about the legal side of blogging and your business with my legal ecourse – Blog and Be Legal!)
+(PS – the webinar is over but you can learn all about other free upcoming webinars by signing up for my free email list – just click here to sign up!)